Wendigooor/nq_analyze/PRD.md

 To replicate and potentially refine a statistical model for identifying and analyzing "H1 Swing Failure" patterns on historical NASDAQ (QQQ) hourly data.
 The primary goal is to understand the probabilities of certain price movements following these patterns and to explore how different pattern parameters affect these probabilities.

 ### 1.2.
 Scope
-*   Acquire historical NASDAQ (QQQ) hourly data from 2010 to the present.
+*   Attempt to acquire historical NASDAQ (QQQ) hourly data from 2010 to the present.
+(Note: yfinance limitations encountered, using provided sample data for analysis).
 *   Implement Python scripts (assisted by Cursor) to:
     *   Define bearish and bullish H1 Swing Failure patterns (3-candle setup).
     *   Iterate through historical data to find these patterns.